 Architecture represents both the process and the product of planning, designing and constructing structures.
 Architectural work manifested in the form of buildings is often thought to be a symbol or a work of art.
 Such a way of perceiving them is best seen through the fact that historical civilizations are often identifiable by their surviving architectural achievements.

 The focus here however will be a bit more specific than taking a look at architecture as a concept.
-I’ll be unraveling a short history, a history of how Norwegian Architecture has changed with the passing of time, due to various socio-economical changes that affected the context in which people built their homes and houses.
+I’ll be unraveling a short history, a history of how Norwegian Architecture has changed over time, due to various socio-economical changes that affected the context in which people built their homes and houses.

 After the Black Death, complex building in Norway came to a still point.
 Even so, there are a few examples of Renaissance Architecture in the Nordic land, the most known one probably being the Rosenkrantz Tower in Bergen.
 Later in history, as Norway became an important part of the Danish kingdom, fortifications were built along the coast and borders.
 Many of them were to be later modified in line with Baroque military practice.
 The most famous structure of Baroque style however is Stiftsgården, the Royal residence in Trondheim, a residential building that is one of the largest wooden structure in Northern Europe.

-Later on, other styles began to be show here and there in the region.
-Rococo meant a brief but significant interlude in Norway, being found primarily in decorative arts, and mainly in interiors, furniture and luxury articles such glass and table silver.
+Later on, other styles began to be shown here and there in the region.
+Rococo meant a brief but significant interlude in Norway, being found primarily in decorative arts, and mainly in interiors, furniture and luxury articles such as glass and table silver.
 In some of the districts, numerous folk artists produced the special Norwegian trade of decorative painting, rosemaling, and related wood carving style.
-Regarding only architecture, a few wooden town houses and manors show rococo influence, notably in Trondheim and Bergen.
+Regarding only architecture, a few wooden townhouses and manors show rococo influence, notably in Trondheim and Bergen.

 Romantic nationalism also had a large impact on the way Norwegians designed their buildings.
 A revival of medieval styles was opted for, with Romanesque and Gothic styles being regarded as suitable only for churches, public institutions and factories.
 Most urban apartment buildings and villas continued to be built in the classical tradition as well, with plastered brick walls.
-Until the 20th century, most Norwegians lived and worked in buildings that were designed and built according to vernacular building traditions, what in Norwegian is known as byggeskikk.
-These practices varied somewhat by region and climatic conditions and evolved over time, but were largely based on use of wood and other locally available resources.
+Until the 20th century, most Norwegians lived and worked in buildings that were designed and built according to vernacular building traditions, which in Norwegian is known as byggeskikk.
+These practices varied somewhat by region and climatic conditions and evolved, but were largely based on the use of wood and other locally available resources.

 • Environmental concerns – integration of natural landscapes, minimal pollution.